Vacancy: Biological Oceanographer/Statistical Modeller

 Ocean Science Consulting Limited (OSC) is a privately-owned technology-focused marine-science company involved principally in the global supply of underwater noise and marine mammal monitoring, and risk mitigation services.
 OSC reinvests >80% of profits into Research & Development (R&D), orientated primarily towards high-level research on the harbour porpoise (Phocoena phocoena) and other marine mammal species, Rigs-to-Reefs using Remotely Operated Vehicle (ROV) footage, underwater noise measurement and modelling, and improving marine mammal and environmental monitoring standards worldwide.
 OSC’s research has resulted in many peer-reviewed publications (www.osc.co.uk/publications-and-press-covers) and a non-profit book entitled the Marine Mammal Observer and Passive Acoustic Monitoring Handbook (http://www.pelagicpublishing.com/the-marine-mammal-observer-and-passive-acoustic-monitoring-handbook.html).

 OSC seeks to expand its UK-based team.
-This is a rare opportunity for permanent, full-time employment as a PhD-qualified (or equivalent experience) Biological Oceanographer/Modeller.
+This is a rare opportunity for fixed-term (option to extend) employment as a PhD-qualified (or equivalent experience) Ecological Modeller.
 The role involves working primarily in OSC’s R&D wing, although suitable candidates may also be considered for a combination of offshore/commercial duties.
-The role will firstly involve assimilation of oceanographical/biological productivity/bathymetric data, followed by untangling relationships between these data and marine mammal detections in a 2D (and potentially 3D) context.
-The candidate will have extensive knowledge of the variety of online-data inventories and data-holding centres from which data can be sourced (e.g. Copernicus, NOAA).
-The candidate must have demonstrated sourcing, downloading, data handling, and analysis of synoptic satellite-derived remote sensing observations (e.g. ocean colour, Sea Surface Temperature (SST), Chlorophyll-a, etc.).
-Other sources of environmental data include biotope maps, fisheries surveys, plankton measurements, point measurements (e.g. from cruises or moored instruments), etc. These sources provide the main environmental variables with which marine mammal observations (echolocation-click detections using C-PODs, Marine Mammal Observer (MMO), and Passive Acoustic Monitoring (PAM) reports) will be investigated by way of temporo-spatial analytical/modelling techniques such as GAMs/GLMs.
+The role will firstly involve assimilation of oceanographical/biological productivity/bathymetric data, followed by untangling relationships between these data and marine mammal detections.
+The candidate will ideally have extensive knowledge of the variety of online-data inventories and data-holding centres from which data can be sourced (e.g. Copernicus, NOAA), and experience sourcing, downloading, handling, and analysing these data (e.g. ocean colour, Sea Surface Temperature (SST), Chlorophyll-a, etc.).
+These sources provide the main environmental variables with which marine mammal detections (echolocation-click detections using C-PODs, Marine Mammal Observer (MMO), and Passive Acoustic Monitoring (PAM) detections) will be investigated by way of temporo-spatial analytical/modelling techniques such as GAMs/GLMs.

-Applicants must be able to source, consolidate, analyse, interpret, and present these data in the form of high-level, peer-reviewed papers and high-end client reports, that must be brought to completion on commercial and not academic timescales (i.e. weeks, not months), with minimal supervision from line managers (i.e. autonomous).
+It is anticipated that over the course of the year, the candidate will bring to completion ca. five manuscripts for submission to peer-reviewed journals.
+Applicants must therefore be able to source, consolidate, analyse, interpret, and present these data in the form of high-level, peer-reviewed papers, that must be brought to completion on commercial and not academic timescales (i.e. weeks, not months), with minimal supervision from line managers (i.e. autonomous).
 Consultancy is not academia, and the work environment is extremely fast paced.
-The candidate will also be presented with urgent commercial requests as these arise, and other incomplete publications from related disciplines, and must therefore be able to switch from one project to another immediately.
+The candidate may also be presented with urgent commercial requests as these arise and must therefore be able to switch from one project to another.
 Prioritisation is of high importance.

 Job description can be found on: https://www.osc.co.uk/careers/vacancies